RouteKG: A knowledge graph-based framework for route prediction on road networks: Preliminaries

-In view of the above provided definitions, the short-term route prediction (or route prediction for short) problem can be broadly defined as the task of predicting the future route based on observed routes.
+Given the above definitions, the short-term route prediction (or route prediction for short) problem can be broadly defined as the task of predicting the future route based on observed routes.
 However, as discussed in Section \ref{sec:intro}, the availability of goal information plays a pivotal role in routing tasks.
 In some scenarios, no goal information is available.
 In other cases, we may know the rough direction of the destination, or its exact location.
-The degree of goal information inclusion can greatly influence the specific formulation of route prediction.
-Remarkably, no existing literature has undertaken an exhaustive evaluation encompassing all these distinct scenarios.
+The degree of goal information inclusion can greatly influence the specific formulation of route prediction \cite{dendorfer2020goal}.
+Remarkably, no existing work has undertaken an exhaustive evaluation encompassing all these distinct scenarios.
 Consequently, in this study, we categorize the route prediction problem into three subproblems:

-\begin{problem}[Route Prediction $\mathcal{F}$] The route prediction problem aims to learn a function $\mathcal{F}$ that maps observed routes to future routes.
-To further delve into the route prediction problem, we identify three distinct subproblems that arise based on the availability of the goal information, which are as follows:
+\begin{problem}[Route Prediction $\mathcal{F}$] Generally, the route prediction problem aims to learn a function $\mathcal{F}$ that maps observed routes to future routes.
+We identify three distinct subproblems that arise based on the availability of the goal information:

 \textup{\textbf{Subproblem 1} (Route prediction with unknown goal $\mathcal{F}_1$)} The goal information is completely absent from the input.
 The mapping function $\mathcal{F}_1$ is designed to predict the future routes solely based on the observed routes, disregarding any goal information: